Not-So-Awesome/SarchasTech/README.md

 ---

-**Note:** This project is a part of the Not-So-Awesome organization and shares its core values, including humor, satire, and a left-leaning perspective.
+**Note:** This project is a part of the Not-So-Awesome organization and shares its core values, including humor, satire, and a left-leaning perspective (we are biased... deal with it...).
 The views expressed in individual submissions are those of the contributors and may not necessarily reflect the views of the organization.